Antonio-III/obsidian-notes/BSU/Emerging Technologies.md

 ### Context

 When thinking for a topic that I could use for my chatbot, I had to think of something that could satisfy the 4 requirements: It needs **4 entities**, which means at least 4 variables that hold keywords belonging to 1 attribute, whether it's the color, size, taste, etc..
 Then, **4 intents**, which means 4 goals of the conversation.
 The user must be able to interact with the bot on at least 4 topics.
-Then, come 4 dialog nodes, which are a lot like intent,
+Then, 4 dialog nodes, which are a lot like intent, which I understood it to be the same thing.
+Then 2 context variables/2 slots, which is basically telling us to use 2 entities at the same time.
+A slot is basically a context variable but **required**.
+A context variable is an instance where we used an entity.

+The fitting topic for something like this is ordering food from a restaurant, but not just any food, it had to be customizable food; meaning, the user can pick attributes they want for the food.
+One such thing is ordering a pizza because this is a lot different from ordering a plain dish.

 ### Decisions